Taboo, or: The Persecution of Dissenters

 ‘There is still a long way to go until victory, but every day our people are getting stronger’, the later terrorist wrote to Sellner [when? the piece is mum about it, but presumably in 2018].
 ‘If you ever come to Vienna, we have to go for a coffee or a beer’, he replied.
 Investigations after the terrorist attack revealed that the terrorist had reserved a hire car in Austria online just one day after this email.

-The Australian later actually travelled to Vienna, where he visited the Museum of Military History, for example.
-Sellner vehemently denied having met with the right-wing terrorist; the proceedings for supporting a terrorist organisation were dropped in January 2021.
+The Australian later actually travelled to Vienna, where he visited the Museum of Military History, for example [I’ve been there too, both in person as well as virtually].
+Sellner vehemently denied having met with the right-wing terrorist; the proceedings for supporting a terrorist organisation were dropped in January 2021 [perhaps due to lack of evidence, eh?].
 The investigations into suspected embezzlement and fraud in connection with donations received by the Identitarian Movement and Sellner were also concluded shortly afterwards [no charges stuck, that’s the key information here]…

 Sellner, who at least formally withdrew from the leadership of the Identitarian Movement in spring 2023, was last brought to court in May 2023.
 The Vienna public prosecutor's office had charged him with incitement to hatred in connection with a post on Telegram.
 Sellner had written there, among other things, that ‘every asylum centre currently poses more danger to our children than the Reichsbürger’.
 The judge saw no incitement to hatred and no specific group against which Sellner had agitated—hence: acquittal.
 The Identitarian mastermind is therefore without a criminal record.